The

 This stone for the freedom you empowered me with

-This stone for kicking the football with me when it was never your
+This stone for kicking the football with me when it was never your thing

 This stone for your head of invention, passed on down the line